Find Affordable College Courses

 Henniker, NH

-New England College landed the #8 spot in the 2023 rankings for the best value master’s degree mental and social health services programs.
+With a ranking of #8, New England College did quite well on this year’s best value schools for mental and social health services students working on their master’s degree.
 Located in the rural area of Henniker, NEC is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state graduate students at NEC are $15,048 a year.
+Out-of-state tuition fees for graduate students at NEC are $15,048 per year.

 #9